tuedodev/sleeping-monk/README.md

 [CodePen Demo](https://codepen.io/tuedodev/pen/JjzjzeK)

+## Sources and inspirations

+This project was highly inspired by the article [Trigonometric functions in CSS](https://web.dev/articles/css-trig-functions) by _Bramus_.
+Thanks to _Keith J. Grant_ for his [article](https://keithjgrant.com/posts/2017/07/transitioning-gradients/) about transitioning gradient backgrounds in CSS.
+Roses to [SVG Repo](https://www.svgrepo.com) for SVG icons and vectors.

 ## Start Locally on your Web Browser

 This should open the index.html in the default web browser and the JavaScript will be loaded and executed.